Understanding Medicaid for Dementia Care

 Families should inquire about the specifics of HCBS waivers in their state and consider both options to determine the best fit for their loved one’s needs.
 For further details about dementia support resources, visit our section on dementia support groups and explore other available services.

-Memory Care Services Under Medicaid
+Memory Care Services Under Medicaid2

 Understanding the coverage options available through Medicaid for dementia care can help families make informed decisions.
 The services provided under Medicaid can vary depending on the type of care setting, primarily focusing on nursing homes and assisted living facilities.